SamMed05/sm_blog/_posts/2022-09-08-how-school-works-in-italy.md

 | 40                 | 50                 |

 {: .box-warning}
 <span class="material-icons-outlined">report_problem</span> **Warning:** The credit system is very dynamic and often changes from year to year.
 That's why you may be confused by the 40-50 base conversion.
-Take these credit tables as just examples for how the credit system works, but not as official and working content.
+Take these credit tables as just examples of how the credit system works, but not as official and working content.

 #### Tests